saucelabs/elemental-next/frontend/docs/updated-tips/61-how-to-press-keyboard-keys/javascript.md

 ## Summary

 If you have a specific element that you want to issue key presses to, then finding the element first is the way to go.
-But if you don't have a receiving element, or you need to string together multiple key presses, then the Action Builder is what you should use.
+If you don't have a receiving element, or you need to string together multiple key presses, then the Action Builder is what you should use.

 Happy Testing!